Your Joints Shouldn't Hold You Back.

 "I had both my knees replaced by Dr. Chaudhary in September & November Of 2007.
 It is now 2014 and I have not had one problem with my knees...
 I have NEVER had anything go wrong to this day.
 I always tell people what a great job Dr. Chaudhary did." - Lucille

 Dr. Chaudhary is passionate about providing top quality joint replacement care as conveniently as possible.
-He currently sees patients at Beacon’s West, Sharonville, and East locations.
+He currently sees patients in Ohio at our Summit Woods, West, and Miamisburg locations, and in Kentucky, our NKY location in Erlanger.
 For directions and information about each location, please click below.

-To schedule an appointment with Dr. Chaudhary at any of Beacon's locations, please click "Schedule an Appointment."
+To schedule an appointment with Dr. Chaudhary at any of the above locations, please click "Schedule an Appointment."

 Frequently Asked Questions: